databricks/terraform-provider-databricks/docs/guides/troubleshooting.md

 }
 ```

+See `databricks_grant` for managing grants for a single principal.

 ### Error updating UC catalog resources after a metastore_id change

 After changing the metastore assigned to a workspace, some resources may fail to update with the following error: